Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.

 Primary hypothyroidism results from a disorder of the thyroid gland itself.
 The most common cause is

 A chronic lack of iodine in the diet is the most common cause of hypothyroidism in many developing countries.
 However, iodine deficiency is a rare cause of hypothyroidism in the United States because iodine is added to table salt and is also used to sterilize the udders of dairy cattle and thus is present in dairy products.
 Rarer causes of hypothyroidism include some inherited disorders in which an abnormality of the enzymes in thyroid cells prevents the gland from making or secreting enough thyroid hormones.

 Many people with hypothyroidism gain weight, become constipated, and are unable to tolerate cold.
-The hair becomes sparse, coarse, and dry, and the skin becomes coarse, dry, scaly, and thick.
 Some people develop carpal tunnel syndrome, which makes the hands tingle or hurt (see Carpal Tunnel Syndrome).
 The pulse may slow, the palms and soles may appear slightly orange (carotenemia), and the side parts of the eyebrows slowly fall out.
-Some people, especially older people, may appear confused, forgetful, or demented—signs that can easily be mistaken for Alzheimer's disease or other forms of dementia.
+Some people, especially older people, may appear confused, forgetful, or demented—signs that can easily be mistaken for Alzheimer disease or other forms of dementia.

 Treatment involves replacing thyroid hormone using one of several oral preparations.
 The preferred form of hormone replacement is synthetic T4.
 Another form, desiccated (dried) thyroid, is obtained from the thyroid glands of animals.
 In general, desiccated thyroid is less satisfactory than synthetic T4 because the content of thyroid hormones in the tablets may vary.
 In emergencies, such as myxedema coma, doctors may give synthetic T4, T3(triiodothyronine), or both intravenously.

-Treatment begins with small doses of thyroid hormone, because too large a dose can cause serious side effects, although large doses may be necessary.
+Treatment begins with small doses of thyroid hormone, because too large a dose can cause serious side effects, although large doses may eventually be necessary.
 The starting dose and the rate of increase are especially small in older people, who are often most at risk of side effects.
 The dose is gradually increased until the levels of TSH in the person's blood return to normal.
 During pregnancy, doses usually need to be increased.

-Last full review/revision May 2012 by Jerome M. Hershman, MD
+Last full review/revision September 2014 by Jerome M. Hershman, MD